Choosing the Right Bag

 These baffles have a seam that pierces through both fabrics; this is the lightest, coldest, and cheapest way to build a down bag.
 See the Western Mountaineering Highlite and Mountain Hardwear MTN Speed 32 for examples of this.

 These baffles run from the bag's head to toe, and usually have several mesh walls to prevent the down from migrating.
-Vertical baffles make it easy to construct comfortable hoods and toe boxes.
+Vertical baffles make it easy to construct comfortable hoods and toe boxes and are found on the Marmot Plasma 30.

 These baffles create the highest warmth-to-weight ratio and are used in what we believe to be the best three-season and winter bags.
 Continuous horizontal baffles offer the greatest versatility for three season conditions because they allow you to shift down from the top of the bag to the bottom of the bag for warm weather, and from the bottom to the top of the bag for cold weather.
 Our highest rated backpacking bags have continuous horizontal baffles.